 Letters

-Just like with postcards, there are standard sizes of letters to choose from and 51% of companies use letters as part of their direct mail campaigns.
+Just like with postcards, there are standard sizes of letters to choose from.
+Letters continue to be a staple in direct mail, particularly for transactional or highly personalised communications.
 Whichever you choose will depend on the type of letter you want to send your recipients.
+Choosing the correct size and weight classification is also vital for optimising your postage costs, ensuring you benefit from potential postal discounts.

 Standard letters are good for greeting cards, bills and any other format that can be folded or fit into a standard envelope.
 Alternatively, large letters are best suited for A4 documents that can’t be folded such as certificates, magazines or legal documents.